kanha321/Upastithi/README.md

 _**Upasthiti**_ (उपस्थिति) is a simple and elegant attendance tracker app designed for students.
 It allows you to mark daily attendance status with ease, keeping a personal offline record in your device storage.

-Currently, it includes a hardcoded timetable for **MCA 3rd Semester @ MNNIT**, but this will be updated in future versions.
+Currently, it includes **pre-configured timetables for MCA 1st & 3rd Semester @ MNNIT**, which will be expanded in future versions.

 ---